-The rights to all work created, and services performed, by an employee in connection with such employee's employment by the Company (including, without limitation, any work created or services performed on Company time or otherwise with Company assets) shall be the sole and exclusive property of the Company, without any additional compensation owed to the employee.
+The rights to all work created, inventions, and services performed, by an employee in connection with such employee's employment by the Company (including, without limitation, any work created or services performed on Company time or otherwise with Company assets or derived from information obtained during Company activity) shall be the sole and exclusive property of the Company, without any additional compensation owed to the employee.
 Employees will assist the Company in the protection of such work product, including inventions, ideas, strategies and other intellectual property.
 All such work product shall constitute "work made for hire" as such term is defined in the U.S. Copyright Act of 1976 as amended, such that all copyrights in such work product, in any and all media, are the exclusive property of Company (or its designee).
-If for any reason any or all of such work product does not qualify as "work made for hire," employee is deemed to have hereby irrevocably, sold, assigned and transferred to Company all right, title and interest in and to the copyright(s) in such work product.
+If for any reason any or all of such work product does not qualify as "work made for hire," employee is deemed to have hereby irrevocably, sold, assigned and transferred to Company all right, title and interest in and to the copyright(s) in such work product and the employee shall execute and deliver any documents or instruments necessary to confirm the Company's ownership, at the Company's request and expense.